isomerpages/nlb-IOHA2020/index.md

           url: /programme/conference-theme/
       subtitle: 23—27 August 2021
 notification: Registration is now open for payment by credit/debit card, telegraphic transfer and cheques!
-Register by 31 July (+8 GMT) to enjoy early bird prices!
+Register by 31 July (UTC +8 ) to enjoy early bird prices!
 ---